by Contributing Author

 Thank you.

 Do you have student debt?
 Have you looked into student loan refinancing?
 You might get lower interest rates and better repayment terms.
 Is there a way you can clear your credit card debt?
 This will be one less bill coming in each month.
 Can you lower your monthly spending by cutting back on eating out?
-The key here is to take action on the aspects of your finances that you have control over.
+The key here is to take action on the aspects of your finances you control.

 Determine What Is Essential

-Everyone is making some changes with the intention of cutting back to the essentials.
-The first step is to determine what is necessary in your household.
+Everyone is making some changes to cut back on the essentials.
+The first step is to determine what is necessary for your household.
 Essential living expenses include lighting, heating, food, rent/accommodation, clothing, transportation, and healthcare.

-After that, take a look at how much you’re paying for cable, internet, insurance, and subscriptions.
-Do you really need to pay $10 per month for Netflix?
+After that, look at how much you pay for cable, internet, insurance, and subscriptions.
+Do you need to pay $10 per month for Netflix?
 Are you using the gym that you’re paying $120 per month to?
 Does it make more financial sense to share a car with your partner?
 Are you making enough money working to offset the costs you’re paying for daycare?
 These are all questions you need to ask yourself to determine what is essential and what isn’t.

 Track Your Income and Expenses

 You will never be able to fully cope with financial stress without knowing where you stand financially.
-You need to know how much money comes into your household each month and you need to know where every cent of that amount is spent.
+You need to know how much money comes into your household each month, and you need to know where every cent of that amount is spent.
 You also need to know how much debt you owe and what the repayment terms are.
-Learn how to budget and download an app on your phone so you can do it on the go.
+Learn how to budget and download an app on your phone to do it on the go.
 After just weeks of budgeting, you’ll feel much more at ease.

 Talk It Out